Anasuyabai Kale

-Anasuyabai Kale was an Indian politician.
+Anasuyabai Kale was an Indian politician and social activist.
 She was elected to the Lok Sabha, the lower house of the Parliament of India, from Nagpur as a member of the Indian National Congress in 1952.
 She was re-elected as a member of the 2nd Lok Sabha in 1957.

+Career and work

 Prior to her election to the Lok Sabha, Kale had been a member of the Assembly of the Central Provinces and Berar, to which she was nominated in 1928.
+In 1930 she resigned and again travelled with Mahatma Gandhi in the Central Provinces to campaign against untouchability.
+She worked for the betterment of tribal people.
+In 1935, she was president of the Nagpur Congress Committee.
+In 1936, she presided over the Central Provinces Harijan Conference in Mohapa.
+In 1937, she was again elected to the Central Provinces and Berar Legislature and in this tenure also served as Deputy Speaker.

-She also served in 1937 as Deputy Speaker of the Central Provinces Legislative Assembly.
-In 1948, she was president of the All India Women's Conference.
+She was active in the field of women rights and their social upliftment.
+She was member of the All India Women's Conference and in 1937 influenced the Conference to actively undertake women's political and social problems on forefront.
+In 1948, she was elected as the president of the All India Women's Conference.

+Personal life

-She was a descendant of The Diwan of Aundh state.
+She was a descendant of the Diwan of Aundh state and came from a Chitpavan Brahmin family.
+Her father was a lawyer.
+She was educated at Huzurpaga High School and Fergusson College in Poona and then at Baroda College, Baroda.
 She married into the cadet branch of Kale of Waghere, Nashik.
-She was educated at Hujur Paga High School and Fergusson College in Poona and then at Baroda College, Baroda.
-She was married to Purushottam Balakrishna Kale.
+In 1916, she married Purushottam Balakrishna Kale, a widower.
 She had three sons and two daughters.
 After winning Lok Sabha election from Nagpur in 1957, she died mid-term two years later.